 The noise from Grant wood pellet boiler comes from the following main sources; the flue fan, burner fan, self-cleaning process and the pellets themselves dropping into the burner.
 Whilst the combination of these is not excessively noisy, the Spira would be unsuitable for installation within ‘habitable’ rooms of a house, e.g. kitchen, utility room etc. which are more commonly used for locating conventional oil and gas boilers.

 Suitable space must be allowed around the boiler for servicing and maintenance.
 Full details of the precise minimum clearances are to be found in the Installation and Servicing instructions provided with the boiler.
-Typically, an overall floor area of 1700mm wide x 1500mm deep will be required to locate the boiler/hopper and provide the clearances required.

 No. Grant Spira wood pellet boilers must be installed in a damp free environment along with the accompanying pellet hopper.
 The boiler can be located in an outbuilding, etc. but must not, under any circumstances be exposed to the elements (e.g. located under a car port or lean to canopy).